bahlo/arne.me/src/content/books/never-split-the-difference.md

 author: "Chris Voss"
 dateRead: "2023-03-23"
 rating: 4
+cover: "/books/never-split-the-difference/cover.jpeg"
 ---

-This book is thrilling as Chris Voss tells stories from real (sometimes hostage) negotiations from his time at the FBI and explains how and why his tactics work.
+Chris Voss makes this non-fiction book exciting by telling stories from real hostage negotiations from his time at the FBI.
+Each chapter is about a specific tactic and filled with psychological information as well as real-world experience and has a nice summary at the end (remind me to collate those into my notes).

 If I every ask you „How am I supposed to do that?“, it‘s about to get real.
-Every chapter has a nice summary at the end (remind me to collate those into my notes) and it reads like a fiction book.